makers-for-life/makair-control-ui/README.md

 1. `./makair-control --input=../telemetry/records/few_cycles` (where `--input` is an UNIX file path)

+_Note that the Control UI relies on the MakAir Telemetry library, that is pulled from the [makair-telemetry](https://github.com/makers-for-life/makair-telemetry) repository.

 ## How To Build A Release?
 (Cross-Compile For ARM)

 To cross-compile a new release for an ARM target (using MUSL; statically-linked libraries), you can call the `release_binaries.sh` script: